Asbestos Declaration: The Complete Guide [With Template]

 If asbestos is detected in any goods you import, they will be seized and declared a ‘prohibited import’.
 The goods will be forfeited (meaning you lose ownership of them) and you may be subject to fines and/or prosecution for violating the Customs Act.

 You can, however, import or export asbestos in some limited circumstances.
-These include if the goods are a raw material that contain naturally occurring traces of asbestos.
+These include if the goods are raw materials that contain naturally occurring traces of asbestos.
 A more comprehensive list of exceptions can be found on the Australian Border Force’s website.